Forced flow of granular media: Breakdown of the Beverloo scaling: Introduction

-In this letter, we show that adding a piston on top of the granular column the universal feature described above breaks down.
-We observed that, when forced, the flow rate increases during the discharge (in contrast with viscous fluids) and the change in $Q$ depends on the material properties of the grains.
-We will show that, for different materials and forcing conditions, the dissipated power scaled by the mean internal pressure in the silo and by the flow rate, falls onto a single master curve as a function of the number of grains remaining in the silo.
-This scaling is consistent with the assumptions made for a quasistatic shear flow in the so called $\mu(I)$-rheology, based on the introduction of the inertial number $I$ \cite{dacruz}.
-The analysis of these extreme conditions of discharge allows us to put forward some ideas that help in understanding the limits of the \emph{free fall arch} model \cite{NeddermanBook} and the universal features of the unforced discharge.
+In this work, we show that adding an overweight on top of the granular column breaks down the universal features described above. {A preliminary study has shown that, when forced, the flow rate increases during the discharge (in contrast to viscous fluids) \cite{peng2009}.
+More interestingly, we also find here that under forcing the material properties of the grains matters.} However, for different materials and forcing conditions, the dissipated power scaled by the mean internal pressure in the silo and by the flow rate is consistent with the assumptions made for a quasistatic shear flow in the so called $\mu(I)$-rheology, based on the introduction of the inertial number $I$ \cite{dacruz}.
+The analysis of these extreme conditions of discharge allows us to put forward some ideas that help to understand the limits of the \emph{free fall arch} model \cite{NeddermanBook} and the universal features of the unforced discharges.